We are part of a global network

 Our cooperation on joint projects strengthens our ability to provide seamless service.
 With this network, we can offer clients the best services in each country, as each of these firms is a leading independent law firm, with the same vision for client service: understanding clients’ needs, quick response, effective communication and business focus.

-Gleiss Lutz advises Senvion on sale of European Onshore Services business to Siemens Gamesa
+Gleiss Lutz advises Metso Outotec on the sale of its aluminium business to REEL International

-Gleiss Lutz advises Givaudan on the acquisition of drom fragrances
+Gleiss Lutz advises Sulzer AG on the acquisition of medical technology company Haselmeier